 Towson University (“TU” or “University”) recognizes that University Athletic Events are an important part of the University experience.
-As such, the University encourages safe and responsible socializing for those students, alumni, and fans who attend these events.
+As such, the University encourages legal, safe, and responsible socializing for those students, alumni, and fans who attend these events.
 This includes support for Tailgating and other event-day activities that build community, show support for student-athletes, and offer opportunities for social interaction.
 The Athletics Department manages tailgating events hosted, arranged, or associated with NCAA-sanctioned sporting events.
 The Campus Recreation Department manages Tailgating events hosted, arranged, or associated with a Division 1, Tier 5 Campus Recreation recognized athletic team.

 The University expects that all members of the University community who participate in Tailgating (including students and guests) will abide by local, state, and federal law, as well as TU policies and procedures.
 In particular, every individual participating in Tailgating must act in a safe and responsible manner that allows everyone to enjoy University Athletic Events.
 A Tailgating participant who violates any local, state, or federal law or University policy and procedure is subject to criminal prosecution, fines, removal from University premises, loss of parking and/or Tailgating privileges, and/or applicable disciplinary action under the University’s Code of Student Conduct.